Berkay2002/agentic-rag-test-scope-analysis/README.md

 ## Overview

-This system implements a comprehensive agentic RAG architecture that addresses three key research questions:
+This system implements a comprehensive agentic RAG architecture that aims to address three key research questions:

 - **RQ1**: What Knowledge Graph ontology effectively represents software engineering entities and relationships for test scope analysis?
 - **RQ2**: How do different retrieval strategies (vector, keyword, graph, hybrid) compare for test-related queries?